oncit/rsschool-cv/cv.md

 #Karpenko Stepan
 #Contacts
-#It will be interestind year
+#It will be interesting year